ax-le/nmf_audio_benchmark/README.md

 In particular, this toolbox is primarily designed for people developing new low-rank factorization models.
 Hence, it should be easy to add new NMF algorithms.

-**This toolbox is still under active developments.
+**This toolbox is still under active development.
 Any help or comment is welcomed!**

 ## Features